theodoreOnzGit/spiceSharpFluidFlowSolver/tests/systemCurveGeneratingSolver/README.md

 But let's start simple and see if it suffices.
 Just apply a linear interpolation and sample maybe at intervals of Re=100.

+#### interpolation strategies

+The most straightforward interpolation strategy is linear interpolation.

+This works great for any region provided one has enough datapoints.

+Nevertheless, that's also where things can become challenging, because in nonlinear regions, we may need many many many points to interpolate properly.

+I tried out linear interpolation and it seemed to work well.

+I suppose this linear interpolation class should be abstracted to its own class since it will be used a lot regardless of component type.

+Also how many data points do we want to have?
+1000?
+10000?
+I'll cap it at 1000 for now.
+Because for CFD, 1 million points usually needs about 1-3GB of RAM to solve.
+And i guess for this, 1000 points would need 1-3MB.

+Multiply that by 100 components, we may need around 100-300 MB of RAM.
+If we have 10,000 points, then 1-3GB of RAM may be needed.
+Depending on the system, it may freeze up the computer.

+So an upper interpolation limit of maybe 1000-2000 points will be used.
+And better to have an IDisposable interface to make sure that things get disposed of to clear memory.